Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 06. ALWAYS BE SELLING.

-I’m not saying this in a slimy sleazy way.
+I’m not saying this in a slimy, sleazy way.
 I’m saying you should ABS “always be selling.”
 Even when you’re busy.
 Even when you simply cannot add one more thing to your list.
-This will allow you to book projects with future start dates so you have a pipeline and you don't experience the feast or famine that is so common in this industry.
+This is what helps you to book out your pipeline so you don't experience the feast or famine that is so common in the interior design industry.

-What I see too often is designers who get so busy, they don’t have time to market their services, so they stop marketing altogether.
+What I see too often is interior designers who get so busy they don’t have time to market their services, so they stop marketing altogether.

 • They ignore their social media or their email list.